 - Once the milk comes to the boil, remove from the heat and stir in the custard powder mixture.

-- Sprinkle the top of the custard with a little sugar to prevent a skin forming and allow to cool (image 4).
+- Sprinkle the top of the custard with a little sugar to prevent skin from forming and allow it to cool (image 4).

 Assemble the black forest trifle

-- Slice the swiss roll into 1cm (1/2 inch) pieces and arrange in the bottom of a dish (image 1 and 2 above).
+- Slice the Swiss roll into 1cm (½ inch) pieces and arrange them in the bottom of a dish (images 1 and 2 above).

 - Sprinkle the cake with about 30ml cherry brandy or non-alcoholic cherry juice (image 3 above).